Classified154/majestic-moons/README.md

 ![image](https://github.com/user-attachments/assets/24f2d2ba-a71e-49ac-b4af-4a18625c2515)

-After selecting the pair, the player is shown what stones they selected and whether the numbers on them match or not.
+After selecting the pair, the player is shown the numbers on the stones they selected and whether they match or not.
 ![image](https://github.com/user-attachments/assets/e9b5fa50-7f5f-4662-abb9-460407bf7f2d)